HebiRobotics/hebi-cad/README.md

 # hebi-cad (cad.hebi.us)
-HEBI Robotics CAD files and meshes
+HEBI Robotics CAD files, drawings, and meshes

 ## Organization
 Each item has a folder with its part number and description.
 In each folder you will find the 3D information for the part in the following file formats: